Rules and Code of Conduct

 - Send current league fee to Steven Monteverde, 2 Rutgers Road, Bldg B, Crafton, PA 15205, Email: firstname.lastname@example.org.
 Checks to be made to Diocese of Pittsburgh.

-- Have one complete eligibility roster for the Diocesan Football Coordinator.
+- Have one complete eligibility roster for the Diocesan Football Coordinator at weigh-in.

 - One complete eligibility roster made out must be given to each of the opposing teams at the section weigh-in.
 THIS IS A MUST.